Are you planning a holiday to Andalusia, a land of intertwined culture and heritage? Don’t miss a stay in Granada, the last bastion of Moors in Spain!

-The second best known city in Andalusia after Seville, Granada is world famous for hosting the citadel of the Alhambra and the palace of Charles V. A cultural and tourist “Mecca”, Granada is rich in history and requires several days to visit and get to know properly.
+The second best known city in Andalusia after Seville, Granada is world famous for the citadel of the Alhambra and the palace of Charles V. A cultural and tourist “Mecca”, Granada is rich in history and requires several days to visit and get to know properly.
 It will therefore be necessary to rent accommodation or a hotel to visit all of Granada with time to spare.
 Populated by almost a quarter of a million inhabitants (2016), the city was shaped by multiple cultures and played an important role throughout the history of Spain.

 To stay in Granada, you need to know that the city is divided into four old towns and a dozen districts.
 Each has its own culture, identity, history and therefore its own atmosphere.
 Some are popular, festive areas – ideal to enjoy a surprise flamenco concert -, others are calmer or on the contrary extremely busy.
-Here is a presentation of the neighbourhoods where you can stay in Granada.
+Here is a presentation of the neighborhoods where you can stay in Granada.

 The Albaicin, or Albaycin